Acuity-Inc/acuity-security-coi/README.md

 - # $azRegion
 - # $regionSuffix

-# 5) Open Powershell as an administrator
-- # Type 'Powershell' in the start menu
-- # Right Click 'Powershell' or 'Powershell 7', and select 'Run as administrator'

 # 6) Change directory into 'azurePolicy' folder
 cd ~
 cd 'desktop/acuity-security-coi/azurePolicy'

-# 6) Run the deployment script, which will run each of the below scripts, at one time, in the proper order
+# 7) Run the deployment script, which will run each of the below scripts, at one time, in the proper order
 ./deployScript.ps1

   # Each script can be run individually, in the following order, rather than using the 'deployScript'